|Between Červenica and Zlatá Baňa, okres Prešov, Prešovský kraj (48.904276, 21.461079)

 Please check rates and details directly with the companies in question if you need more recent info.

-Acording to local lore opal mining started during Roman times, but there is no archaeological evidence.
+According to local lore opal mining started during Roman times, but there is no archaeological evidence.
 The first written mention of the mne was in 1597.
 The biggest opal was found in 1775 at the surface in the bed of the brook Oľšavka.
-It is 13cm long and it weighs 594g (2,970 carats), estimated current value half a million USD.
+It is 13 cm long and it weighs 594g (2,970 carats), estimated current value half a million USD.
 It was named Harlequin for its beautiful iridescence and is today owned by the Natural History Museum in Vienna.
 But the heydays of the mine came later, between 1845 and 1880, when the mines were leased to the Goldschmidt family from Vienna.
 Solomon Goldschmidt was a famous jeweller, and introduced the opals successfully to the world markets.
-The opals were known as Magyar nemes opál, as the are belonged to Hungary at this time.
+The opals were known as Magyar nemes opál (Hungarian precious opal), as the area belonged to Hungary at this time.

-The most spectacular jewelry made of opals from Dubník id Isabella’s necklace.
+The most spectacular jewelry made of opals from Dubník is Isabella’s necklace.
 It was a wedding gift for Isabella Jagiellon when she married John Zápolya, the King of Hungary, in 1539.
 It is famous because the opals differ from other opals in their opalescence and colours.
 It is also the oldest piece of jewelry made with opals from Dubník.
 Today the necklace is a part of the collection of the National Museum in Budapest.
 It is depicted on the other side of the 20 € silver coin.
 Another necklace which was inspired by this one can be seen in the Imperial Treasury at the Hofburg Palace in Vienna.
 The City of Budapest Opal Suite is an intriguing royal wedding gift to Princess Stephanie, the daughter of King Leopold II of Belgium, and Crown Prince Rudolf of Austria from 1880.